Get ready for your visit to the ballet!

 Anyone (of any age) creating a disturbance will be asked to leave the auditorium and these tickets will not be refunded.

-Full-length ballets are evening-length works typically with three acts.
+Full-length ballets are evening-length works typically with two or three acts.
 Some full-length works are called story ballets because they follow a narrative and are often based on classic tales from literature or opera such as Nutcracker, Swan Lake, and Romeo & Juliet.
 Some full-length ballets like Jewels and Shostakovich Trilogy are abstract.

 Exchanges within 2 hours of the performance are not allowed.
 If you are unable to exchange your tickets within two hours of the performance, call Ticket Services before the performance begins to return tickets for a tax-deductible donation.